-are offered exclusively to special needs children.
-Sessions are scheduled once or (if needed) twice per week and take place in clients’ homes.
+are offered exclusively to special needs individuals.
+One-hour sessions are scheduled once or (if needed) twice per week and take place in clients’ homes.
 Services include music therapy, adapted music lessons, and therapeutic songwriting.

 is the use of music to achieve non-musical goals.

-Goals to address in sessions can be borrowed from a child’s IEP (or IFSP) or can be determined collaboratively by the parents and the music therapist.
-Goals may fall under the domains of speech, language, social skills, behavior, academics, or motor skills.
-Example links…
+Goals addressed in sessions may be borrowed from a child’s IEP or can be determined collaboratively by the parents and the music therapist.
+Goals may fall under the domains of speech, language, social skills, behavior, or academics.

 oral motor exercises – Oral Motor Exercises